park-bench/gpgmailer/README.md

 ## Updates

 Updates may change configuration file options, so if you have a configuration file already, check that it has all of the required options in the current example file.

+## Known Errors and Limitations

+* No support for checking GPG subkey expiration.
+All subkeys are assumed to expire at the same time as their parent keys.
+* No exponential backoff while attempting to connect to the e-mail server.